csatlos/grocy-docker/README.md

 The default login credentials are username `admin` and password `admin`; please change these before providing end-user access to your deployment.

+This configuration uses SSL certificates for nginx that are stored on the Docker host and passed to the container via Docker Secrets.
+Please confirm the .crt and .key files are present in the expected location.

 #### Demo Mode

 To run the container in demo mode, override the `GROCY_MODE` environment variable at application run-time: